ray-project/ray/doc/source/ray-observability/getting-started.rst

 Logs view is organized by node and log file name.
 Many links to logs in the other views link to a filtered list of this view.

-To understand the log file structure of Ray, see the :ref:`Logging directory structure page <logging-directory-structure>`.
+To understand the logging structure of Ray, see :ref:`logging directory and file structure <logging-directory-structure>`.

 The Logs view provides search functionality to help you find specific log messages.